SUBSCRIBE to

 ph.
 415/731-2004

-Not only does this westside burrito shop’s name translate ultra-simply over to English, but its interior wall murals – portraying mustachioed, behatted jalapeńos lounging seaside – clearly belong in some sort of folk-art hall of fame.
+Not only does this westside burrito shop’s name translate pretty simply into English, but its interior wall murals portraying mustachioed, behatted jalapeños lounging seaside clearly belong in some sort of folk-art hall of fame.
+Service is certainly amiable, though sometimes not the quickest.
+Then again, what’s your hurry?
+Relax a spell, have a burrito.
 Credit cards accepted.
-Breakfast, outdoor tables, and a sunny window dining counter all available.
+Breakfast, outdoor dining, and free lukewarm water all available.

 Will My Health Be Violated?